clbx/Hooligan/Hooligan.md

 ------

-the password for hooligan3, is in passwords.txt will the key being BxRufFCjEji9
+the password for hooligan3, is in passwords.txt.
+The key is BxRufFCjEji9

-if you manually look for it, you should drop out now

-**Reccomended Commands**: grep

 ## hooligan3: